-Division 2-Disciplinary action
+Division 2 - Disciplinary action

-19 Grounds for taking disciplinary action
+18 - Grounds for taking disciplinary action

-The Association may take disciplinary action against a member in accordance with this Division if it is determined that the member-
+The Association may take disciplinary action against a member in accordance with this Division if it is determined that the member -

-- (a) has failed to comply with these Rules; or - (b) refuses to support the purposes of the Association; or - (c) has engaged in conduct prejudicial to the Association.
+- a) Has failed to comply with these Rules; or - b) Refuses to support the purposes of the Association; or - c) Has engaged in conduct prejudicial to the Association; or - d) Has acted outside the Code of Conduct of the Association.

-20 Disciplinary subcommittee
+19 - Disciplinary subcommittee

-- (1) If the Committee is satisfied that there are sufficient grounds for taking disciplinary action against a member, the Committee must appoint a disciplinary subcommittee to hear the matter and determine what action, if any, to take against the member. - (2) The members of the disciplinary subcommittee- - (a) may be Committee members, members of the Association or anyone else; but - (b) must not be biased against, or in favour of, the member concerned.
+- (1) If the Committee is satisfied that there are sufficient grounds for taking disciplinary action against a member, the Committee must appoint a disciplinary subcommittee to hear the matter and determine what action, if any, to take against the member. - (2) The members of the disciplinary subcommittee - a) May be Committee members, members of the Association or anyone else; but - b) Must not be biased against, or in favour of, the member concerned.

-21 Notice to member
+20 - Notice to member

-- (1) Before disciplinary action is taken against a member, the Secretary must give written notice to the member- - (a) stating that the Association proposes to take disciplinary action against the member; and - (b) stating the grounds for the proposed disciplinary action; and - (c) specifying the date, place and time of the meeting at which the disciplinary subcommittee intends to consider the disciplinary action (the disciplinary meeting); and - (d) advising the member that he or she may do one or both of the following- - (i) attend the disciplinary meeting and address the disciplinary subcommittee at that meeting; - (ii) give a written statement to the disciplinary subcommittee at any time before the disciplinary meeting; and - (e) setting out the member's appeal rights under rule 23. - (2) The notice must be given no earlier than 28 days, and no later than 14 days, before the disciplinary meeting is held.
+- (1) Before disciplinary action is taken against a member, the Secretary must give written notice to the member - a) Stating that the Association proposes to take disciplinary action against the member; and - b) Stating the grounds for the proposed disciplinary action; and - Specifying the date, place, and time of the meeting at which the disciplinary subcommittee intends to consider the disciplinary action (the disciplinary meeting); - d) Advising the member that he or she may do one or both of the following - i) Attend the disciplinary meeting and address the disciplinary subcommittee at that meeting. - ii) Give a written statement to the disciplinary subcommittee at any time before the disciplinary meeting; and - e) Setting out the member's appeal rights under rule 23. - (2) The notice must be given no earlier than 28 days, and no later than I4 days, before the disciplinary meeting is held.

-22 Decision of subcommittee
+21 - Decision of subcommittee

-- (1) At the disciplinary meeting, the disciplinary subcommittee must- - (a) give the member an opportunity to be heard; and - (b) consider any written statement submitted by the member. - (2) After complying with subrule (1), the disciplinary subcommittee may- - (a) take no further action against the member; or - (b) subject to subrule (3)- - (i) reprimand the member; or - (ii) suspend the membership rights of the member for a specified period; or - (iii) expel the member from the Association. - (3) The disciplinary subcommittee may not fine the member. - (4) The suspension of membership rights or the expulsion of a member by the disciplinary subcommittee under this rule takes effect immediately after the vote is passed.
+(1) At the disciplinary meeting, the disciplinary subcommittee must -

+- a) Give the member an opportunity to be heard; and - b) Consider any written statement submitted by the member. - (2) After complying with sub rule (1); the disciplinary subcommittee may - a) Take no further action against the member; or - b) Subject to sub rule (3) - i) Reprimand the member; or - ii) Suspend the membership rights of the member for a specified period; or - iii) Expel the member from the Association. - (3) The disciplinary subcommittee may not fine the member. - (4) The suspension of membership rights or the expulsion of a member by the disciplinary subcommittee under this rule takes effect immediately after the vote is passed.

-23 Appeal rights
+22 - Appeal rights